Maryland women race past Mount St. Mary’s 98-45 in NCAAs

+SAN ANTONIO (AP) — As a first dance at the Big Dance, things couldn’t have gone much better for No. 7 Maryland on Monday.

-SAN ANTONIO (AP) — Ashley Owusu scored 20 points with eight rebounds and seven assists, Chloe Bibby had a double-double and seventh-ranked Maryland raced to a 98-45 victory over Mount St. Mary’s on Monday in the opening round of the women’s NCAA Tournament.
+Ashley Owusu scored 20 points with eight rebounds and seven assists, Chloe Bibby had a double-double and the Terrapins raced to a 98-45 victory over Mount St. Mary’s in the opening round of the women’s NCAA Tournament.

 Owusu scored six points during an 18-0 run that was part of a 25-4 blitz in the second quarter that decided the outcome.
-The Terrapins then on to their largest margin of victory in the NCAA Tournament, surpassing an 89-54 win in 1989.
+The Terrapins then went on to their largest margin of victory in the NCAA Tournament, surpassing an 89-54 win in 1989.

+“Today was a great day, when you look at no one had to play heavy minutes,” Maryland coach Brenda Frese said.
+“You need to be able to build that experience and that depth off the bench.
+I love the fact that every player was able to get in and play significant minutes.
+That just helps us advance and continue to have fresh legs.”

-Diamond Miller added 19 points for second-seeded Maryland (25-2), which will take a 14-game winning streak into a second-round game with seventh-seeded Alabama in the Hemesfair Region on Wednesday.
-Bibby had 13 points and 11 rebounds, Mimi Collins scored 12 and Angel Reese 11.
+Diamond Miller added 19 points for second-seeded Maryland (25-2), which will take a 14-game winning streak into a second-round game with seventh-seeded Alabama in the Hemisfair Region on Wednesday.
+Bibby had 13 points and 11 rebounds.

+Nine players scored and had at least two baskets out of the 10 players who played.
+Every player got at least 10 minutes of action and no one played more than 26 minutes.

+“You saw it on display, just the unselfishness.
+Making easy plays for one another.
+That’s when we’re playing out best basketball,” Frese said after her team had 21 assists on 34 baskets, which led to 52 points in the paint.
+“We made a lot of great plays today.”

 The Terrapins shot 52.3% for the game, going 11 of 15 in the second quarter when they turned an 28-18 lead into a 53-22 blowout.